yng87/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am interested in particle physics phenomenology, in particular astrophysical probe of physics beyond the standard model.
+I am a PhD student of particle physics.
-My recent works include FIMP dark matter, self-interacting dark matter, and new particle search using neutron stars.
+My interest is phenomenology, in particular astrophysical probe of physics beyond the standard model.